 best things to do in Marrakesh

-This iconic botanical garden is probably one of Marrakesh’s most famous parks to visit.
+This iconic botanical garden is probably one of Marrakesh’s most famous parks.
 Envisioned and created by Jacques Majorelle, it’s one of the best things to do in Marrakesh and is so colourful.

-Not only that, you can also head to the nearby Yves Saint Laurent Museum that’s mere minutes up the road.
+Not only that, you can also head to the nearby Yves Saint Laurent Museum, which is mere minutes up the road.
 If you love YSL or are interested in the history of its fashion, then take a look inside.
 If not, stick to the gardens.

-Now, there’s typically a queue to enter Jardin Majorelle but you can skip this if you buy this combination ticket (online or at the YSL Museum) for the museum and the garden together.
+There’s typically a queue to enter Jardin Majorelle.
+Still, you can skip this if you buy this combination ticket (online or at the YSL Museum) for the museum and the garden together.

 Read more: Beautiful places in Morocco